Best fitness watch of 2025

 Reasons to avoid

 As an Android-focused site, we don't typically focus as much on Apple devices that our readers can't use.
-But we reviewed the Apple Watch Ultra 2 to see how the other side handles health and fitness tech.
-We came away very impressed — as you'd expect, for such a high price tag!
+However, we reviewed the Apple Watch Ultra 2 to see how the other side handles health and fitness tech.
+We came away very impressed — as you'd expect, with such a high price tag!

-On the hardware side, it has a titanium case, sapphire glass display with 3,000 nits of brightness, MIL-STD-810H protection, 10ATM water resistance with protection for "high-speed water sports" and diving, a rotating crown and two buttons for tactile feedback during workouts, and a ton of health sensors for an in-depth look at your health.
-It can last 12 hours with GPS tracking or 36 hours with regular use.
+The Apple Estch Ultra 2 has a titanium case, a sapphire glass display with 3,000 nits of brightness, 10ATM water resistance with protection for "high-speed water sports" and diving, MIL-STD-810H protection, a rotating crown and two buttons for tactile feedback during workouts, and a ton of health sensors for an in-depth look at your health.
+It can last 12 hours with GPS tracking, 36 hours with regular use, and 60 hours with the low-power setting.

-As for software, the last two updates (watchOS 9 and 10) added tons of useful fitness-tracking data and watch faces.
-You can see your heart rate activity zones, elevation, running power, stride length, vertical oscillation, and more on your wrist during runs, while cyclists can connect to Bluetooth accessories for cadence or power metrics.
+Regarding software, the last two updates (watchOS 9 and 10) added many valid fitness-tracking data and watch faces.
+During runs, you can see your heart rate activity zones, running power, stride length, elevation, vertical oscillation, and more on your wrist.
+At the same time, cyclists can connect to Bluetooth accessories for cadence or power metrics.
+You can also count on cellular waypoints added to the Copass app to retrace your steps to call or send a text.
+You can also make emergency calls.

-In practice, it does very well for heart rate, GPS, and elevation accuracy compared to other brands like Garmin.
-Apple doesn't offer daily workout recs (beyond what's officially available through Fitness+), a daily readiness score, or recovery recommendations; plus, its SpO2 sensor was disabled due to legal issues.
-So we've kept it low on this list, but still recommend it over the more generic Series 9.
+In practice, it does very well for heart rate, GPS, and elevation precision compared to other brands like Garmin.
+However, you won't find daily workout recommendations on this pricey watch (beyond what's officially available through Fitness+), a daily readiness score, or recovery recommendations; plus, its SpO2 sensor was disabled due to legal issues.
+So we've kept it low on this list but still recommend it over the more generic Series 9.

 How to choose

-The ultimate fitness smartwatch comes with numerous sporting and workout modes that can be applied to the real world, comprehensive health, and workout tracking functionalities.
-It provides valuable feedback and analytics that you can benefit from.
-It is important to get a wearable with a heart rate monitor, along with as many other sensors as you need for health, sleep, and stress tracking.
+The ultimate fitness smartwatch has numerous sporting and workout modes that you can apply to the real world, such as comprehensive health and workout tracking functionalities.
+It provides valuable feedback and analytics from which you can benefit.
+Getting a wearable with a heart rate monitor and as many other sensors as you need for health, sleep, and stress tracking is essential.

-Bonus features such as Google Wallet and third-party apps are nice, but they aren't entirely essential.
-You need your smartwatch to be a portable health and fitness trainer for your fitness needs.
-The best fitness smartwatch will help you on your journey, aid you in your workouts, and track your progress.
+It would be great if it had Google Wallater, but it's not essential when choosing your next watch.
+Your smartwatch needs to be a portable health and fitness trainer for your fitness needs.
+Your next fitness smartwatch will help you on your journey, aid your workouts, and track your progress.
+It should be considered one of the best fitness watches out there.

-We feel confident that the Garmin Venu 3 is the best fitness watch for most athletes.
-You have a little bit of everything, including an attractive design, solid fitness features, and a few extra smartwatch perks.
-But it sits closer to the fitness side of things than the "smart" side, even with its mic/speaker and music storage.
+The Garmin Venu 3 is the best fitness watch for most athletes.
+You have a little of everything, including an attractive design, solid fitness features, and a few extra smartwatch perks.
+But it sits closer to the fitness side than the "smart" side, even with its mic/speaker and music storage.
 A Galaxy or Apple Watch will serve you better if you need fitness tools but don't want to make them the focus of your watch.

-On the other hand, you'll want to turn to Garmin, Fitbit, Polar, or another fitness-focused brand if that's your number one priority.
+On the other hand, if fitness is your number one priority, you'll want to turn to Garmin, Fitbit, Polar, or another fitness-focused brand.
 These watches may not have superfluous battery-draining apps.
 Still, they'll actively guide your training with recommendations for today's workout and subsequent recovery time.
-In contrast, a lifestyle watch will simply tell you to close your rings every day with little other guidance.
+In contrast, a lifestyle watch will tell you to close your rings every day with little other guidance.

 Your preferences are your own, but whichever way you lean, these picks should guide you toward a healthier body or your next PR.